-It’s 2015 and link building is still an important part of SEO.
+It’s the roaring 20’s and link building is still an important part of SEO.

 According to SEO blogs, it might seem like link building is an outdated fad.
 Critics argue that inbound hyperlinks are only a small determinant in search results and others rightly assert that Google’s search algorithm is complex enough to factor out worthless links.